 Sound Card Pack

-Click the following image to download a pack of sound cards and load them into the Compose with Sounds software.
+Click the button below to download a pack of sound cards and load them into the Compose with Sounds software.

 This sound pack contains lots of different sound types: noisy sounds, pitched sounds and short impulse sounds.